elsiribot/fedi/ui/docs/meta_fields/max_balance_msats.md

 # `fedi:max_balance_msats`

-When set, users will be prevented from generating payment requests that, if paid, would result in their current balance being greater than the specified amount.
+When set, users will be prevented from generating payment requests if their current balance is greater than the specified amount.

 ## Structure